Butch Walker: Productions and collaborations

-Butch Walker has been called "one of America's best singer-songwriters" by Rolling Stone.
-He has penned choruses for artists ranging from Frank Turner to Fall Out Boy.
-He has produced and composed multiple Pink records and songs including "Leave Me Alone (I’m Lonely)" from I'm Not Dead, "Bad Influence" from Funhouse, and "Heartbreak Down" from Greatest Hits...
-So Far!!!In 2019, he was a producer on Green Day's highly anticipated 2020 release, Father of All Motherfuckers, which debuted at number four on the US Billboard 200.
+Walker has penned choruses for artists ranging from Frank Turner to Fall Out Boy.
+He has produced and composed multiple Pink records and songs including "Leave Me Alone (I'm Lonely)" from I'm Not Dead, "Bad Influence" from Funhouse, and "Heartbreak Down" from Greatest Hits...
+So Far!!!

+In 2019 he co-produced Green Day's Father of All Motherfuckers, which debuted at number four on the US Billboard 200.

-Butch Walker worked with Weezer on their albums Raditude and Pacific Daydream.
-Walker mentioned working with the band during a radio interview with 99X.
-Walker co-wrote and produced several songs on Raditude, including the first single, "If You're Wondering if I Want You To...
-(I Want You To)", which hit number two on the Modern Rock Chart.
+Walker worked with Weezer on their albums Raditude and Pacific Daydream.
+Walker was mentioned working with the band during a radio interview with 99X.
+Walker co-wrote and produced several songs on Raditude, including the first single, "(If You're Wondering If I Want You To) I Want You To", which hit number two on the Modern Rock Chart.

 In 2007, Walker provided guest vocals on Fall Out Boy's third record Infinity on High, on the track, "You're Crashing, but You're No Wave", and co-produced the track "Don't You Know Who I Think I Am?" with singer Patrick Stump.
 He also made a brief cameo in the video for "This Ain't A Scene, It's An Arms Race".
-In 2012, Walker produced Fall Out Boy’s fifth studio album Save Rock and Roll, which debuted at number one on the U.S. Billboard 200, earning the band’s second career number one.
+In 2012, Walker produced Fall Out Boy's fifth studio album Save Rock and Roll, which debuted at number one on the U.S. Billboard 200, earning the band's second career number one.

-In 2007, Walker also helped write and produce Panic!
-At The Disco’s album, Vices & Virtues.
+In 2010, Walker also helped to write and produce Panic!
+At The Disco's album, Vices & Virtues.
 Preceded by the lead single, "The Ballad of Mona Lisa", the album debuted at number seven on the Billboard 200 selling 56,000 copies within its first week.
 The album has sold 750,000 copies worldwide.

 Walker also appears in The Academy Is... videos for "Slow Down" and "We've Got a Big Mess on Our Hands" as well as the video for "So What" by Pink.
 He also co-wrote the songs "Breaking" and "Younglife", both of which are performed and co-written by Anberlin.